daveabrock/daveabrock.github.io/_drafts/dev-discussions-luis-quintanilla-2.markdown

     overlay_filter: 0.8
 ---

 This is the full interview from my discussion with Luis Quintanilla in my weekly (free!) newsletter, *The .NET Stacks*.
-Consider [subscribing today](https://dotnetstacks.com) to get this content right away!
+Consider [subscribing today](https://dotnetstacks.com)!
 {: .notice--success}

 Machine learning is a fascinating world and, to many, a complicated one.
 As .NET developers, we definitely see the benefit in training our data but between the learning curve and using other languages like Python for machine learning—a language .NET devs might not be familiar with—ML is often sent to a developer's "I should look into that sometime" queue.